| In terms of our

 papers and presentations over the last year.
 I am delighted that

 all their efforts have been rewarded with success.
+Passage of the legislation holds out the promise

 of title registration being introduced into Hong Kong, giving